salimfadhley/eztable/src/doc/source/eztable.table.rst

 The Table Class
 ---------------

-The Table class (toytable.Table) is the most important component of this package.
+The Table class (eztable.Table) is the most important component of this package.
 It is intended to represent a 'normal' table - that is one which has no special colums or has not undergone any transformations (e.g. project, expand).

-.. automethod:: toytable.Table.__init__
+.. automethod:: eztable.Table.__init__

-.. automodule:: toytable
+.. automodule:: eztable
     :members: Table, DerivedTable
     :undoc-members:
     :show-inheritance: